midbel/toml/README.md

 * keep format of values from original document
 * choose indentation type (tab by default, number of space)

+By default, the command will always re align the key to all have the same width.

+Unless specified, the command will output the "rewritten" document to stdout.
+Specified the -w to "replace" the source document with its rewritten version.

 to use it:

 ```bash